transistorsoft/typedoc-default-themes/README.md

-# Default themes for TypeDoc
+# Transistor Software Documentation Theme

 This module contains the default themes of TypeDoc.
 Visit http://typedoc.org/ to learn more about TypeDoc.